Powerlearnproject/se-day1-assignment-BrianKN019/README.md

 Facilitate Communication: It bridges the gap between human language and AI models, enabling users to interact with them effectively.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague Prompt:

+"Tell me about technology."

+Improved Prompt:

+"Explain how artificial intelligence is transforming healthcare, including specific examples of AI applications and their impact on patient outcomes."

+Why the Improved Prompt is More Effective:

+Specificity: The improved prompt narrows down the broad topic of technology to a specific area—artificial intelligence in healthcare.
+This helps in providing a focused and relevant response.

+Clarity: It clearly states what aspects of AI in healthcare should be addressed: specific applications and their impact on patient outcomes.
+This removes ambiguity and guides the response in a precise direction.

+Conciseness: The prompt is concise yet comprehensive, ensuring that the response will be both detailed and to the point, avoiding unnecessary or off-topic information